HCL-Hbot/ros_social_robot_prototype/scripts/robot_start_up/README.md

 # 🤖 Robot Startup Scripts

-This directory contains all necessary scripts and systemd services to configure your robot to:

-- Start a local Wi-Fi hotspot
-- Enable SSH server
-- Automatically rotate screens
-- Launch your ROS 2 node (`eye_display_lld`) at boot
+This project automates the startup of ``Mika``, including starting a local Wi-Fi hotspot, rotating screens, enabling SSH, and launching ROS 2 display node.

 Tested on **Ubuntu 24.04** with **ROS 2 Jazzy**.